stonepros/stone/doc/rados/configuration/mon-config-ref.rst

    it for you.

-.. index:: Ceph Monitor; initial members
+.. index:: Stone Monitor; initial members

 Initial Members
 ---------------

-We recommend running a production Ceph Storage Cluster with at least three Ceph Monitors to ensure high availability.
+We recommend running a production Stone Storage Cluster with at least three Stone Monitors to ensure high availability.
 When you run multiple monitors, you may specify the initial monitors that must be members of the cluster in order to establish a quorum.
 This may reduce the time it takes for your cluster to come